karlseguin/log.zig/readme.md

 pub const Config = struct {
     // The number of loggers to pre-allocate.
     pool_size: usize = 32,

+    // Controls what the pool does when empty.
+It can either dynamically create
+    // a new Logger, or return the Noop logger.
+    pool_empty: PoolEmpty = .create,

     // The maximum size, in bytes, that each log entry can be.
     // Writing more data than max_size will truncate the log at a key=value